ist-dresden/composum-launch/README.md

 - **pages/docker**: (obsolete) docker image based on slingstarter, it deploys both the newest version of the [Composum Nodes](https://github.com/ist-dresden/composum), [Composum Platform](https://github.com/ist-dresden/composum-platform) and [Composum Pages](https://github.com/ist-dresden/composum-pages).
 On dockerhub this is available as [composum/pages](https://cloud.docker.com/u/composum/repository/docker/composum/pages).
 (TODO: make this based on slingstarter-stepwisedeploy.)

-- compatibility/**slingstarter-compat**: like slingstarter, but with the earliest Sling Launchpad version that is supported the Composum Nodes (as of 4/2019: version 9 on JDK 8).

-- compatibility/**nodes-compat**: like slingstarter, but with the earliest Sling Launchpad version that is supported the Composum Nodes (as of 4/2019: version 9 on JDK 8).
+- archived/compatibilityV1/* like slingstarter, but with an earlier Sling Launchpad version that was supported the Composum Nodes (as of 4/2019: version 9 on JDK 8); not supported anymore.

 - **startup**: some experiments how to start up Sling with composum using the various starters